arvidn/libtorrent/docs/make_torrent.rst

 	The benefit is that the resulting torrent file will be much smaller and not grow with more pieces.
 When this option is specified, it is recommended to have a fairly small piece size, say 64 kiB.

+modification_time
+	This will include the file modification time as part of the torrent.
+	This is not enabled by default, as it might cause problems when you create a torrent from separate files with the same content, hoping to yield the same info-hash.
+If the files have different modification times, with this option enabled, you would get different info-hashes for the files.

 generate()
 ----------